samuelbalogh/Clippings_Browser/README.md

 ### Quickstart

 1. Download [zip](https://github.com/MaxMontoro/Clippings_Browser/archive/master.zip).
-2. Replace data/my_clippings.txt with your clippings library (it can be found in the documents folder of your Kindle).
+2. Replace `data/my_clippings.txt` with your clippings library (it can be found in the documents folder of your Kindle).
 If you are using clippings.io, you can export your clippings using their format.
-In this case, name your file export.txt.
+In this case, name your file `export.txt`.
-3. Run `python Clippings_Browser.py [author name]`
+3. Run `$ python Clippings_Browser.py [author name]`
 4. Enjoy.

 ### Usage